 You will undoubtedly need to buy products or services from another business at some time while running a small business.
 You'll need a technique to keep track of the orders, whether there are many minor transactions or a few significant purchases.
 To simplify your purchasing process, you can design and carry out orders using a purchase order system, from the purchase request to vendor payment.

 It becomes simple to automate the permitting process and pass things to the accounts payable team to handle invoices once you've set up the system with all the users in your organization, from staff who can request items to department heads who will approve transactions to the purchasing department who will handle larger purchases.
-When someone needs supplies for the company, they make a purchase requisition that specifies what they require, who they must get it from, when they need it by, where it will get distributed, and how much it will cost.
+When someone needs supplies for the company, they make a purchase requisition that specifies what they require, who they must get it from, when they need it by, and how much it will cost.

 The appropriate staff person will then review it and give their permission.
 If it is rejected, the staff person may explain why or ask for adjustments before acceptance.
 The official purchase order is given to the supplier when the purchase requisition has been authorized.
 It turns into a contract that is enforceable after the vendor accepts it, obliging them to deliver the required products or services.